Skip to main content

 Public realm scheme

-In addition, the council is planning to improve the public realm, walking and cycling provision along Mill Road.
+In addition, the County Council is planning to improve the public realm, walking and cycling provision along Mill Road.
 This will include general improvements not included in the consultation such as, additional cycle parking, signage and decluttering the highway.

 The potential public realm changes are being considered in collaboration with the Cambridgeshire and Peterborough Combined Authority and the Greater Cambridge Partnership.